misaki-web/grepp/README.md

 	grep+ "g+one:declare"

-To invoke several "g+" options, include them in alphabetical order.
+To use several "g+" options, include them in alphabetical order.
 Example:

 	grep+ "g+force:g+nore:g+one:expression searched"

-Results that are too long are truncated and enclosed with "[...]".
+Results that are too long are truncated and enclosed in "[...]".
 Example:

 	/path/to/file:150 | [...] pharetra ut, malesuada et, magna class aptent taciti litora [...]

-In order to speed up search, binary files and the following folders from control version applications are excluded from search:
+To speed up the search, binary files and the following folders from version control systems are excluded:

 - `.bzr` from GNU Bazaar
 - `.git` from Git
 - `.hg` from Mercurial
 - `.svn` from Apache Subversion

-A detailed explanation of commands and settings is displayed when running (`grep+ -h`).
-Help output is also accessible in the file [help.md](https://github.com/misa-ki/grepp/blob/main/help.md).
+A detailed explanation of commands and settings is displayed when running `grep+ -h`.
+Help output is also accessible in the file [help.md](https://github.com/misaki-web/grepp/blob/main/help.md).

 *Note: depending on your terminal settings, you may have to hold the `Ctrl` key while clicking on the link to open the file.*

-## Dependencies
+### Dependencies

-The package `highlight` must be installed.
+The `highlight` package must be installed.

-`grep+` is developed on Ubuntu with Bash 5 with the multilayouts terminal [Tilix](https://github.com/gnunn1/tilix).
+`grep+` is developed on Ubuntu using Bash 5 with the multi-layout terminal [Tilix](https://github.com/gnunn1/tilix).

-## Scheme handler
+### Scheme handler

-A custom scheme handler is created in order to open files at a specific line number.
-Examples of scheme handlers are `https://`, `file://`, etc. The script will create the scheme handler `grep+`, so any URL with the following format will be handled by `grep+`:
+A custom scheme handler is created to open files at a specific line number.
+Examples of scheme handlers include `https://`, `file://`, etc. This script creates the `grep+` scheme handler, so any URL with the following format will be handled by `grep+`:

 	grep+://FILE:LINE_NUMBER